 3 Different Ways How to Cut a Circle in Wood (Explained!)

 Being able to cut a perfect circle in wood comes in handy.
-There are a few ways to do that, and with the use of woodworking jigs, you will achieve great results.
-This tutorial will show step-by-step 3 different methods of how to cut a circle in wood.
+There are a few ways to do that, using different power tools and jigs.
+In this article I will show multiple different methods of how to cut a circle in wood.

 While working in the workshop, sooner or later you will come across a situation where you will need to cut a circle for your project.
 You might need to cut out small circles to serve as coasters, or perhaps large ones to serve as table tops.
 Whatever the need, being able to cut out a circle of different sizes comes in handy.

-There are several ways how to cut a circle in wood using a number of different tools.
+There are several ways how to cut a circle in wood using a number of different tools and approaches.
+You can cut a circle in wood by hand using a drill and a saw or you can use power tools for the job.
 In this tutorial, I will show you 3 different ways to cut a circle in wood using 3 different power tools – a trim router, a table saw, and a jigsaw.

 How to Cut a Circle with a Router Circle Cutting Jig.
 A router circle jig is a great woodworking jig that will help you cut perfect circles in wood.

-The best way how to cut a perfect circle is by using a woodworking jig.
+The best way to cut perfect circles in wood is by using a power tool together with a specialized woodworking jig.
 A dedicated jig for a specific tool not only helps you achieve the best results but also allows you to repeatedly cut circles of the same size.

 The use of individual circle jigs varies.
 Some are better to use if you are cutting through thick material, while others are better for cutting precise edges or circles of exact diameters.